 When you notice your cat scratching, examine him/her for fleas - but don't rule out flea dermatitis if you don't spot any.
 Consider that fleas are a more common problem in the summer, and can be a year-round problem in warmer climates.
 If your cat's skin is irritated in the middle of a cold winter, it's more likely to be dry skin.
 However, flea allergy dermatitis is the number one allergic reaction among cats, so be thorough before you write off fleas as a possibility.

-Harsh chemical flea treatments can rid your cat's coat of fleas, but exacerbate skin irritation.
+Solution - Harsh chemical flea treatments can rid your cat's coat of fleas, but exacerbate skin irritation.
 If you believe fleas may be the issue, we recommend the Wondercide Pet Parent Pack, which includes a gentle yet effective natural flea spray for pets in two scents, plus a powerful skin tonic spray, which soothes hot spots and itching due to bug bites, allergies, or just plain old dry skin.

-Gastrointestinal distress can be an obvious indicator that your cat's diet isn't agreeing with him/her.
+Gastrointestinal distress can be an obvious indicator that your cat's diet isn't agreeing with it.
 When these symptoms are accompanied by an itchy face, neck, and ears, food allergies are almost certainly the problem.
 On the other hand, your cat doesn't have to exhibit gastrointestinal symptoms to have a food allergy.
 That's why it's so important to choose a healthy food that's not overly processed and contains no fillers; even if your cat isn't specifically allergic to any of the ingredients, a diet filled with needed nutrients will help boost her immune system function and overall health.

-When it comes to food allergies or intolerance, an elimination diet trial can help you pinpoint the ingredient that's causing problems.
+Solution - When it comes to food allergies or intolerance, an elimination diet trial can help you pinpoint the ingredient that's causing problems.
 Common culprits in cat food include beef, lamb, seafood, dairy, soy, corn, and wheat.
 Corn, soy, and wheat are often used as fillers, and if these are present, it's likely that the food doesn't provide the needed amount of crude protein or Omega-3 and Omega-6 fatty acids.